AnkBurov/spring-balancing-datasource/README.md

 or Oracle's `jdbc:oracle:thin:@(DESCRIPTION = (FAILOVER=on)` to any databases and datasources without messing with the availability definition of each database vendor.

-Balancing datasources are defined as system properties under `spring.balancing-dataSources-config` property section.
+Balancing datasources are defined as system properties under `spring.balancing-config` property section.

 By default each declared datasource is created as HikariCP datasource.
 If different